microsoft/WinObjC-Samples/Scenarios/Radial Control/README.md

 # Using Projections: Radial Control

 Radial controllers like the Surface Dial allow Windows users to enable a host of compelling and unique user interaction experiences for Windows and Windows apps.
 They support a rotate action, a click action and a press and hold action.
-For more radial controllers terms and concepts, see [Surface Dial interactions](https://msdn.microsoft.com/en-us/windows/uwp/input-and-devices/windows-wheel-interactions).
+For more radial controller terms and concepts, see [Surface Dial interactions](https://msdn.microsoft.com/en-us/windows/uwp/input-and-devices/windows-wheel-interactions).

 ## The Code